This post may contain affiliate links. Read the full disclosure here.

 - Read an article or learn something new

-This is probably the most obvious one, but very important none the less.
+This is probably the most obvious one, but very important nonetheless.
 Taking care of your body can have positive effects on all aspects of your life.
-Working out and getting those endorphins pumping will make you feel happier, doing yoga will help keep you centered and calm, eating a healthy diet keeps your immune system running optimally so you can be well enough to take care of your kids!
-Basically, taking care of your body will have numerous and wondrous outward effect on your life.
+Working out and getting those endorphins pumping will make you feel happier, doing yoga will help keep you centered and calm, and eating a healthy diet keeps your immune system running optimally so you can be well enough to take care of your kids!

 - Get enough sleep